 Magnolia Lounge is the largest on the boat, with large windows on 3 sides, Victorian-style furniture, comfortable seating, massive-wood bar, open-air terrace.
-This is a great place to mingle with friends during cocktail hour or to listen live evening music performances.
-Magnolia Lounge hosts various daily activities (including lectures and media presentations), evening cocktail hours and small-scale shows (mid-room furniture gets rearranged to form a small stage in the center).
-The evening enteratinment program feature magician acts and live band music.
+This is a great place to mingle with friends during cocktail hour or to listen to live evening music performances.
+Magnolia Lounge hosts various daily activities (including lectures and media presentations), evening cocktail hours, and small-scale shows (mid-room furniture gets rearranged to form a small stage in the center).
+The evening entertainment program features magician acts and live band music.

 Natchez Lounge (starboard) is a past-guest club room serving the line’s “Eagle Society” loyalty program.
 Among the club activities are member discussions and trivia.
 The lounge has its own outdoor deck space.

-Vestibule is the Atrium area (lower level 2 of 4), where is also located the Riverboatique Shop that sells American Cruise Lines logo merchandise, some special occasion gifts and souvenirs, also handling DVDs for in-cabin use.
+The vestibule is the Atrium area (lower level 2 of 4), where is also located the Riverboatique Shop that sells American Cruise Lines logo merchandise, some special occasion gifts, and souvenirs, also handling DVDs for in-cabin use.

 Paddlewheel Lounge overlooks the boat’s red-painted and 3-story high stern paddle wheel.
 The lounge’s experience is marked by classy dark wood paneling, Tiffany-esque light fixtures, panoramic windows, comfortable seating (leather furniture, plush couches, armchairs), binoculars (available for guests), live piano music in the evenings.
 Paddlewheel Lounge has a self-service bar area with complimentary drinks and snacks offered throughout the day.